COFFEE FOOD TRUCKS

-There are a few extra considerations when converting an Airstream travel trailer to a concession unit – it will take extra time as refurbishing is more labor intensive than building from scratch – just lots and lots of time – and it can not be customized to the same degree a box concession trailer can.
+There are a few extra considerations when converting an Airstream travel trailer to a concession unit.
+It will take extra time as refurbishing is more labor intensive than building from scratch, and it can not be customized to the same degree a box concession trailer can.

 Coffee trucks generally offer a healthy margin on every cup sold and you can add increased overall margins to that as there are little to no losses from spoilage.
-That is a healthy percentage margin though, so keep in mind you still have to make the sales rain before your coffee turns in to black gold.
+That is a healthy percentage margin.

 If you are inside a corporate lobby though, that wait time is usually appreciated (by everyone except the manager).

 You can get coffee anywhere – from Costco to Costa Rica.
-As setting up a food truck business is plenty difficuly and time intensive as it is you should have the sourcing of your coffee down well before you start or you need to outsource it.
-If you want to source direct from a grower you will spend months looking for the right one – justifiable time to invest in your coffee quality and brand story, but not something you can do when you have to get up at 05:00 AM every day.
+As setting up a food truck business is plenty difficult and time intensive as it is, you should have the sourcing of your coffee down well before you start or you need to outsource it.
+If you want to source directly from a grower you will spend months looking for the right one.
+Justifiable time to invest in your coffee quality and brand story, but not something you can do when you have to get up at 05:00 AM every day.

 Four major differences between new and used food trucks are price, layout, quality of the vehicle and a builder warranty.

-For a coffee food truck this is no different except that the layout and investment in the interior design of a coffee truck are generally a more modest expense than other food trucks, barring you installing any expensive espresso machines and even then it usually does not total to as much as a BBQ or burger truck would.
+For a coffee food truck this is no different except that the layout and investment in the interior design of a coffee truck are generally a more modest expense than other food trucks, barring you don’t install any expensive espresso machines.
+Even then it usually does not total to as much as a BBQ or burger truck would!

 That means you can work with a pre-owned unit more easily as the flow or layout are not that unique, and even new equipment is plug and play instead of being bolted in to place.

-Similarly the code requirements of a food truck differ from state to state, but are generally lighter on coffee food trucks and so you can more readily buy a used and have less of a risk of it being a cat in the bag requiring thousands in upgrades to get it to your local code standards.
+Similarly the code requirements of a food truck differ from state to state, but are generally lighter on coffee food trucks and so you can more readily buy a used truck and have less of a risk of it requiring thousands in upgrades to get it to your local code standards.

 BUILD OPTIONS AND SPECIFICATIONS

-A lot of thought goes out to planning you coffee food truck – you can think ahead and consider some of the important aspects mentioned below to get started and can use this list as a cheat-sheet when comparing our quote and the level of quality and detail with any other custom food truck manufacturer you requested an offer from.
+A lot of thought goes into planning your coffee food truck.
+You can think ahead and consider some of the important aspects mentioned below to get started and can use this list as a cheat-sheet when comparing our quote and the level of quality and detail with any other custom food truck manufacturer you requested an offer from.

-Karpatia does high quality certified electrical work – you do not need to think much about power at all when ordering, except tell us what you want to put in that coffee truck and we will work our way back from there for you.
-All models include:
+Karpatia does high-quality, certified electrical work as well.
+You do not need to think much about power at all when ordering, except to tell us what you want to put in that coffee truck and we will work our way back from there for you.